fleschutz/PowerShell/README.md

 Collection of PowerShell Scripts
 ================================

-**This repository contains 120+ useful and cross-platform PowerShell scripts in the [Scripts/](Scripts/) subfolder - to be used by command-line interface (CLI), for remote control (RC), by context menu, by voice control, by automation software like Jenkins, automatically as daily tasks, or simply to learn PowerShell.
-See the [FAQ page](Misc/FAQ.md) if you need help or have questions.**
+**This repository contains 120+ useful and cross-platform PowerShell scripts in the [Scripts/ folder](Scripts/) - to be used by command-line interface (CLI), for remote control (RC), by context menu, by voice control, by automation software like Jenkins, automatically as daily tasks, or simply to learn PowerShell.
+See the [FAQ page](Misc/FAQ.md) if you need help or have any question.**

 Table of Contents
 -----------------